 A permanent protective order protects you from another individual’s threats, contact, or harassment.
-Also known as a “restraining order,” if an individual violates a protective order, they can be arrested and taken to jail.
+If an individual violates a protective order (also referred to as a “restraining order” or a “protection order”), that person can be arrested and taken to jail.

-In this article, our Colorado domestic violence lawyers will address:
+In this article, our Denver Colorado criminal defense lawyers will address the following faqs:

 - 1. What is a permanent protective order in Colorado?

-- 2. How to I apply for a permanent protective order in Colorado?
+- 2. How do I apply for a protection order in Colorado?

 - 3. Do I have to pay to apply for a protective order?